Mirror symmetry breakdown in the Kardar-Parisi-Zhang universality class: Introduction

-{\bf Introduction }--- Systems far away from equilibrium (e.g. beyond the regime of linear response) show a very rich behavior that is rather different from that of equilibrium systems.
+Anomalous and exotic types of dynamical laws have been at the forefront in recent years.
+Understanding the relationship between initial states and fluctuations of conserved currents is essential for diagnosing dynamic phenomena in and out of equilibrium.
+Besides the wide interest in the Kardar-Parisi-Zhang (KPZ) universality class, fluctuations are non-Gaussian, super-diffusive and sensitive to initial states.
+In this paper, we show for the KPZ universality class a pervasive mirror symmetry breakdown.
+By establishing scaling laws for probability distributions and conditioned observables we demonstrate universality and provide a new strategy to analyse dynamical structures.
 One of the seminal models in this class is the Totally Asymmetric Simple Exclusion Process (TASEP) and its relatives \cite{ASEP1,ASEP2,ASEP3}.
 The TASEP has been extensively studied both in physics and mathematics and by now many of its properties are rather well understood.
 It has been realized that its behavior is paradigmatic for a large class of driven diffusive systems that typically belong to the Kardar-Parisi-Zhang (KPZ) universality class \cite{KPZ,Halp15}.
 The KPZ class has been found to be rather robust, e.g. generic generalizations of the TASEP to multilane situations or longer-ranged hopping as in the Nagel-Schreckenberg model of traffic flow belong to the same class \cite{GSSS_PRE_2019}.
-Although the KPZ universality class is well understood, it is still open for surprises and new insights into systems far from equilibrium.
-In the following we will take a closer look at the importance of initial states for height/current fluctuations in the steady-state regime.
+In the following we will take a closer look at the importance of initial states for current/height fluctuations in the steady-state regime.
 This way new insights are obtained, e.g. about the possible relation between fluctuations and the occurrence of symmetry breaking.
-The results are important not only for the particular class of systems studied here as they provide us with new tools for understanding transport phenomena with non-Gaussian fluctuations in and out of equilibrium.
+The results are important not only for the particular class of systems studied here as they provide us with new tools for understanding transport phenomena with non-Gaussian fluctuations in and out of equilibrium \cite{Krajnik_22_PRL, Krajnik_23_PRX, Krajnik_23_PRL}.